 2. Do I need to submit my passport information to the Study Abroad Office?

-Yes, this information is requested in your Northwestern Study Abroad Application.
+Yes, this information is required.
 If you do not have a valid passport at the time of application, leave this section blank and apply for or renew your passport immediately.
 When you receive your new passport, update your information in the "My Profile" section of the application.

 3. How long does my passport need to be valid?